Tiamatt/StaticWebsiteHostingToS3/README.md

-# Stage 1.
-Host a static website to S3
+# Host a Static Website to AWS S3 via CloudFormation

 ## **Architecture**